universal-ctags/ctags/docs/man/ctags-incompatibilities.7.rst

 Disallowing to use other than alphabetical character as kind letter ....................................................................................

-Exuberant-ctags accepts a character other than alphabetical character as kind letter in ``--regex-<LANG>=...`` option.
+Exuberant Ctags accepts a character other than alphabetical character as kind letter in ``--regex-<LANG>=...`` option.
 Universal Ctags accepts only an alphabetical character.

 Acceptable characters as parts of a kind name ....................................................................................

-Exuberant-ctags accepts any character as a part of a kind name defined with ``--regex-<LANG>=/regex/replacement/kind-spec/``.
+Exuberant Ctags accepts any character as a part of a kind name defined with ``--regex-<LANG>=/regex/replacement/kind-spec/``.

 Universal Ctags accepts only an alphabetical character as